tychen5/Audio_Tagging_Challenge/leo/README.md

 - Integration、opening
 - feature extracting
 - Bagging
-- first try should do the mfcc feature first(?)
+- first try should do the mfcc feature first
+- simple baseline ensemble

 ## Feature Extracting ##
 - Using MFCC extract spectrogram of 40*345